nitlott/PositionSniper/README.md

 By default, the BitMEX API rate limit is 300 requests per 5 minute interval (avg 1/second).

-This bot uses the WebSocket and bulk order placement/amend to greatly reduce the number of calls sent to the BitMEX API.
+This bot uses the WebSocket to greatly reduce the number of calls sent to the BitMEX API.

-Most calls to the API consume one request, except:

-- Bulk order placement/amend: Consumes 0.1 requests, rounded up, per order.
-For example, placing 16 orders consumes 2 requests.
-- Bulk order cancel: Consumes 1 request no matter the size.
-Is not blocked by an exceeded ratelimit; cancels will always succeed.
-This bot will always cancel all orders on an error or interrupt.

 If you are quoting multiple contracts and your ratelimit is becoming an obstacle, please [email support](mailto:support@bitmex.com) with details of your quoting.
 In the vast majority of cases,